ncarboni/website/_pages/teaching.md

 nav_order: 6
 ---

 # PhD

-My research group explores topics across digital heritage/humanities, cultural analytics, and informatics, with a special focus on the use and development of computational tools and methods for studying the past.
-Examples include but are not limited to Data Science, Network Science, GIS, Knowledge Representation, Linked Data/Knowledge Graph, and genAI.
+My research group investigates topics across digital heritage/humanities, cultural analytics, and informatics, with a focus on developing computational tools and methods for studying the past.

+I welcome students who are interested in working on **cultural transmission**, **patrimonialization**, **heritage documentation** (both tangible and intangible), and **collections as data**, using methods/techniques from data science, network science, computer vision, or knowledge graph (or a mix of the above).

-I look for students who are curious and would like to work across disciplines.
-If you have a strong background in programming or technical skills, that’s great.
-However, it is not a requirement.
-I also value students with a strong humanistic background, specifically in art history, cultural studies, and heritage science.
+If you have a strong programming background that's great, but it is not an hard requirement.
+I also value students with strong humanistic training, particularly in fields like art history, cultural studies, or heritage science.
+Above all, I value curiosity and interdisciplinarity.

 If you're thinking about joining the group, feel free to send me a brief email outlining your research interests.
 You can reach me at carboni at illinois dot edu.
 While I may not be able to reply to every message, I do keep track of expressions of interest.